 next to the API Role that you want to make a copy of (or "clone").

-- Select Clone API Role.
+Clone API Role in v11.1 and Earlier Duplicate API Role in v11.2 - Select Clone API Role.
 The API Role Clone Window opens.
 By the default, the name of the new role is the name of the original role followed by "(1)" (for example, "WSM Audit Role(1)").

 - Make your changes to the role.
 Refer to the instructions above for adding an API role for more details.